 Social Work Club

-To promote a spirit of community among members of the School of Social Work and to
+To promote a spirit of community among members of the School of Social Work.
+Encourage

-encourage activities that will promote spiritual, social, intellectual development
+activities that will promote spiritual, social, intellectual development among the

 President: Claire Ashcraft